bowo-prasetyo/forkbuild/docs/Architecture.md

 core/

 Pure game model.
-World, Building, Brick, Position, BrickDefinition, BrickRegistry, PlacementValidator, Document, DocumentMetadata, protocolVersion, createId, and events/ (EventBus, DomainEvent, EventListener, and — as of 0.1.10 — EditorEvent).
+World, Building, Brick, Position, WorldPosition, BrickDefinition, BrickRegistry, PlacementValidator, Document, DocumentMetadata, protocolVersion, createId, and events/ (EventBus, DomainEvent, EventListener, and — as of 0.1.10 — EditorEvent).
 No Three.js, no Vue, no browser APIs.
 Never imports anything from application/, renderer/, or ui/.

 Every World, Building, and Brick has a first-class UUID identity (createId(), defaulted in each constructor) rather than a hand-picked or